 As you already insinuated, the J2EE instance needs a lot of memory.
 If you can delay its installation, the ABAP stack will temporarily have more memory at its disposal.
 However, if you install the J2EE instance later, your end-users might complain as the system might be less performant as it was without the J2EE instance.
 Installing both systems at the same time sets end-users expectations right from the beginning.

-Dig Deeper on SAP implementation and upgrades
+Dig Deeper on SAP selection and implementation

 Related Q&A from Bert Vanstechelman

 An SAP user wants to know the risks of changing time zones in ECC 6.0.
 Continue Reading

 An SAP user wants to know how to access an SAP IDES 4.7 system via the Internet through SAP GUI.
 Continue Reading

 A SearchSAP.com reader wants to know how an increase of indexes and tables after upgrade to SAP ECC 6.0 will affect the memory requirements of a DB2 ...
 Continue Reading